 The right amount of insulation in the right location is a critical feature of an energy-efficient home.
 R-Value homes are all built with uninterrupted insulation, under the entire slab, up the entire wall, and across the entire roof.
-No breaks or gaps from studs.
-This is a critical step in closing your building envelope.
+No breaks or gaps for studs, headers, etc. This is a critical step in closing your building envelope.
 Adding extra insulation during construction is far easier than figuring out how to add it later.

 Triple pane Doors and Windows

 Though you can (and should) replace your existing doors and windows if they aren’t energy-efficient, building a home with Energy Star windows and doors is far easier.
-High-performance homes take this one step further by installed triple pane windows and doors, and thoughtfully sizing and position windows and doors to maximize efficiency and comfort.
+High-performance homes take this one step further by installing triple pane windows and doors, and thoughtfully sizing and positioning them to maximize efficiency and comfort.

 Hear us out.
-One of the smartest things energy-conscious home builders can do is ensure they aren’t building more homes than they need.
-Why pay to heat and maintain spaces you aren’t going to use?
+One of the smartest things energy-conscious homeowners can do is ensure they aren’t building more home than they need.
+Why pay to condition (heat, cool, dehumidify, vent, filter) and maintain spaces you aren’t going to use?